Discover LSD-Infused Drinks

 How can one prevent negative effects or a bad trip?

-- Select a comfortable and familiar environment.
+- Select a cozy and familiar environment.

 - Ensure that the LSD is obtained from a trustworthy source.